 The world of cannabis concentrates is as diverse as it is powerful and potent!
-There are various different types of concentrates, each with a unique name, flavor, texture and cannabinoid/terpene profile.
-As if the choices weren’t endless enough when it comes to flower or edibles, the realm of cannabis concentrates (sometimes called “dabs”, “wax” or “shatter” to name a few—and we’ll discuss each of them in this piece) is often an added dimension of complexity and confusion for many new patients.
+While one may believe a dab is simply the latest dance move, there are various different types of concentrates that are derived from marijuana, better known as cannabis.
+Each with a unique name, flavor, texture and cannabinoid/terpene profile.
+As if the choices weren’t endless enough when it comes to flower or edibles, the realm of cannabis concentrates (sometimes called a “dab”, “wax” or “shatter” to name a few—and we’ll discuss each of them in this piece) is often an added dimension of complexity and confusion for many new patients.
 From solventless options like rosin to solvent-based hash oils, such as butane hash oil, this piece will dive into the various extraction methodologies, types of concentrate and their benefits so the reader has a better understanding of what’s out there.

 Solventless Concentrates versus Solvent-Based & Solvent-Free Cannabis Extracts